fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 [Mozilla's autoconfiguration](https://wiki.mozilla.org/Thunderbird:Autoconfiguration) is supported too, but only if the configuration file is accessible via a secure (https) connection.

-FairEmail will also check the [MX record](https://en.wikipedia.org/wiki/MX_record) and if common email ports (143/993, 465/587) are open.
+FullEmail will also check the [MX record](https://en.wikipedia.org/wiki/MX_record) and if common email ports (143/993, 465/587) are open.

 There is no auto discovery for POP3.